Updated: May 25

-Colour is the number one thing that consistently surprises and delights my clients in equal parts, but also what can cause the most confusion.
+Colour is the number one thing that consistently surprises and delights my clients when it comes to their personal style, but also what can cause the most confusion.

 There are literally millions of colours that have now been created, and that sheer amount of diversity and choice that we now see represented in clothing has led to total overwhelm.